RPGHacker/asar/docs/newbook/src/conditionals.md

 if {condition} : {codeblock}[ : codeblock...] : endif
 ```

-Note that else or elseif are unsupported when using this syntax.

 ```asar
 PressedY:
     if !fireballs_enabled : %PlaySoundEffect(!fireball_sfx) : jsr ShootFireball : endif